The Deadly Art of Den

 "What on Earth is going on in here?" she demanded, her voice trembling with both fear and anger.

-Den's head snapped toward her, his eyes amethyst, narrowing dangerously.
+Den's head snapped toward her, her eyes amethyst, narrowing dangerously.
 For a moment, time seemed to freeze.
-Mrs. Eta—an old, nosy woman who lived down the hall—had a habit of sticking her nose where it didn't belong.
+Mrs. Eta, an old, nosy woman who lived down the hall, had a habit of sticking her nose where it didn't belong.
 But tonight, she had walked in on something far worse than a lover's quarrel.

-"Get out," Den hissed, his voice low, seething with rage.
+"Get out," Den hissed, her voice low, seething with rage.

 Mrs. Eta didn't move.
-"I heard a commotion, and I'm not leaving until I know that Eno is safe."
+"I heard a commotion, and I'm not leaving until I know that what's going on."

-Den's grin widened, a twisted, sadistic smile spreading across his face.
+Den's grin widened, a twisted, sadistic smile spreading across her face.
 "Safe?
 Oh, Mrs. Eta, you really should've stayed out of this."

-Without warning, Den released Eno and turned his full attention to her.
+Without warning, Den released Eno and turned her full attention to her.
 Eno stumbled back, his head still throbbing, but his mind racing.
 Mrs. Eta had no idea what kind of danger she was in.
-Den wasn't just angry—he was something else entirely, something unhinged.
+Den wasn't just angry.
+She was something else entirely, something unhinged.

 "Den, don't," Eno managed to gasp, trying to pull himself together.
 "Please, don't hurt her."

-But Den was already advancing, his eyes locked onto the old woman like a predator stalking its prey.
-Mrs. Eta's face paled as Den approached, his movements slow and deliberate, like he was savoring the moment.
+But Den was already advancing, her eyes locked onto the old woman like a predator stalking its prey.
+Mrs. Eta's face paled as Den approached, her movements slow and deliberate, like she was savoring the moment.

-"I really didn't want an audience for this," Den said, his voice eerily calm.
+"I really didn't want an audience for this," Den said, her voice eerily calm.
 "But I suppose we'll have to make do, won't we?"

 Mrs. Eta backed away, her hands trembling.
 "I'll...I'll call the p-police," she stammered.
 "Don't come any c-closer!"

 Den just laughed, a cold, joyless sound that echoed through the room.
 "The police?
-Oh, dearest, by the time they get here, it'll be far too late."
+Oh, dearest, by the time they get here, it'll be far too late for you."

-In one fluid motion, Den lunged at Mrs. Eta, his hand reaching out as if to strike her throat.
+In one fluid motion, Den lunged at Mrs. Eta, her hand reaching out as if to strike her throat.
 But in that split second, Eno's instincts kicked in.
-He grabbed the nearest object—a heavy candleholder from the table—and swung it with all his might.
+He grabbed the nearest object, a heavy candleholder from the table, and swung it with all his might.

 It connected with the back of Den's head with a sickening crack.

-Den staggered, his body collapsing to the floor in a heap.
+Den staggered, her body collapsing to the floor in a heap.
 The room fell deathly silent, the only sound the ragged breathing of both Eno and Mrs. Eta.

 For a moment, neither of them moved, both staring at Den's motionless body in shock and disbelief.